groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/advanced-usage/set-document-preview-resolution/_index.md

 ### Process Pages Selectively

-If you're working with large documents, consider generating previews only for pages that users actually view:
+If you're working with large documents, generate previews only for pages that users actually view:

 ```csharp
 // Generate preview for specific page range